 However, 11 months later in what would be John Madden’s last playoff game as coach of the Raiders, another Tatum hit was in the middle of another controversy.
 It was during the 3rd quarter of the 1977 AFC Championship with Oakland trailing the Denver Broncos 7-3.
 The Raiders had fumbled to put the Broncos in business inside the Raiders 20 yard line.
 Several plays later when it was 1st and goal with the momentum teetering toward the Denver sideline, Tatum comes through with a thunderous shot…

 Another case of the Raiders coming up on the short end of the stick and was one of the reasons they lost 20-17.
 Although our CEO lived in Denver at the time and was cheering for the Broncos, he believes they were robbed.
 Rob Lytle clearly fumbled.
 Had they won they would have gone to Super Bowl XII with a chance to defend their Super Bowl title.
-They would have beaten Dallas and would have been crowned a dynasty had they made it there.
+They could have beat Dallas and would have been crowned a dynasty had they made it there.
 Jack Tatum would play two more years with the Raiders before joining the Houston Oilers in 1980.

 He and quarterback Ken Stabler were traded to the Oilers to help Bum Phillips “Kick In The Door” which was the slogan used that year.
 Ironically they didn’t face Pittsburgh in the playoffs, instead they lost in Oakland to the Raiders in the 1980 AFC Wildcard Game 27-7.
 For his 10 year career, he did intercept 37 passes with a high of 7 in the lone year he played in Houston.
 Yet it was the fierce way he hit that brought Tatum his notoriety.